OWASP/www-project-cyber-controls-matrix/index.md

 ![OCCM Logo Banner](https://owasp.org/www-project-cyber-controls-matrix/assets/images/OCCM-logo-1000x348-wht.png)

 ***
+<p class="callout-mono right">Solve the problem of multiple cyber standards by consolidating them, reducing timelines and effort by months.
+The OCCM does this and much more!</p>

+***
 ## Description

 The OWASP Cyber Controls Matrix (OCCM) is an innovation in the mapping of cyber controls across different control sets and frameworks.

-***
-<p class="callout-mono left">Solve the problem of multiple cyber standards by consolidating them, reducing timelines and effort by months.
-The OCCM does this and much more!</p>

 ***
 ## Use Cases